matlab-actions/run-command/README.md

 ```

 ### Run MATLAB Commands on GitHub-Hosted Runner
-Use the [Set Up MATLAB](https://github.com/matlab-actions/setup-matlab/) action when you want to run MATLAB code or Simulink models on a GitHub-hosted runner.
+Before you run MATLAB code or Simulink models on a GitHub-hosted runner, first use the [Set Up MATLAB](https://github.com/matlab-actions/setup-matlab/) action.
 The action installs your specified MATLAB release (R2020a or later) on a Linux&reg; virtual machine.
 If you do not specify a release, the action installs the latest release of MATLAB.

 For example, install the latest release of MATLAB on a GitHub-hosted runner, and then use the **Run MATLAB Command** action to execute your MATLAB commands.